 3. What’s the processing method – Dunlop or Talalay?

 The two methods result in a slightly different mattress feel.
-The Dunlop method results in a firmer-feeling mattress and forms a single block the size of the mattress.
-Adding a topper on top of the main mattress core creates a softer-feeling.
+The Dunlop method results in a firmer-feel mattress and forms a single block size of the mattress.
+Adding a topper on top of the main mattress core creates a softer feeling.

-The Talalay method results in a softer-feeling mattress and is more expensive to produce.
+The Talalay method results in a softer-feel mattress and is more expensive to produce.
 One method isn’t better than the other.
 Be guided by your firmness preferences.

 4. How many pinholes?

-Some latex mattresses are one layer, while others consist of two or more layers.
-Multi-layer mattresses can be personalised to your comfort level.
+Some latex mattresses have single layers, while some consist of two or more layers.
+Multi-layer mattresses can be personalized to your comfort level.
 Different levels of softness and firmness can be stacked to create your ideal sleeping experience.
 These levels can be changed at any time, so you can try different combinations.